alan-turing-institute/environment-and-sustainability-gc-community/docs/strategy/community-strategy.md

 - shared understanding (transparency about stuff)
 - engagement access (make our events accessible)
 - engagement opportunity communication (make sure we prioritise effective communicate about our activities - this will need resourcing)
-- Return on investment (make it low lift or high return)
+- Return on investment (make it low lift or high return; culture change - support, reward, celebrate)
 - discussion space (engineer valuable conversation, inc big goals)